 What do you think?
 Do you have exactly zero blog topic ideas or a gazillion?
 How do you choose which to post next?
 Do you have any strategic ideas to add?

 I’d love to know (in the comments below)!

 Don’t want to DIY this strategic plan?

 Let me help you plan out your next 12 blog posts.
-And as a BONUS, I’ll give you a bunch of niche-specific, researched, pre-written “done for you” blog posts, so you don’t even have to create them all from scratch!
-Let’s strategically plan your content strategy and editorial calendar in advance, so you know what you’re going to post about Every.
+And as a BONUS, I’ll give you a bunch of niche-specific, researched, pre-written done-for-you health articles, so you don’t even have to create them all from scratch!
+Together we can plan and document your content strategy and editorial calendar in advance, so you know what topic you’re going to post about Every.
 Single.
 Time!

 Ultimate Health Blogging Checklist

 Use your health blog to grow your audience, subscribers, and sales.

 Instantly Download 60+ Health & Wellness Blog Topics

 Save time and build your authority with consistent trustworthy health content!

 Let me do the research and writing for you so you can spend your time working with your clients.